Map of Apocalyptic Consciousness

 How did the Unmanifest blossom into Manifestation in all its diversity?
 It’s a Mystery; nonetheless, here it is and here we are.
 Humans have a particular ability / liability to be able to select one particular angle on the multi-facetedness of reality, settle down there and become blind to the rest.

-Psychology has helped create an idea that all our internal problems are personal, but it may be that, like local weather in a larger context of atmospheric currents, our internal, personal problems may be part of the collective situation expressing in a unique way.
-Perhaps it isn’t completely accurate to appropriate those currents as “me” and identify them as “my” thoughts and emotions alone.
+Psychology helped create an idea that all our internal problems are personal, but it may be that, like local weather in a larger context of atmospheric currents, our internal, personal problems may be part of the collective situation expressing in a unique way.
+Perhaps it isn’t accurate to appropriate those currents as “me” and identify them as “my” thoughts and emotions alone.
 Perhaps we have been conditioned to over-privatize.
-Consumerism would fail if it weren’t for a citizenry that felt unfulfilled and willing to gamble that a new personal acquisition, whether it be a thing, a person, or an experience, might make a permanent difference. (for a great view into the evolution of consumerism, I highly recommend the BBC series The Century of the Self.)
+Consumerism would fail if it weren’t for a citizenry that felt unfulfilled and willing to gamble that a new personal acquisition, whether it be a thing, a person, or an experience, might make a permanent difference, and if people didn’t feel isolated in their private consciousness perhaps they wouldn’t make good marks for psychospiritual snake oil. (for a great view into the evolution of consumerism, check out the BBC series The Century of the Self.)